liuzhuocpp/algorithm/README.md

 algorithm

-This is an algorithm lib, and I will try my bes to  implement all algorithm that i have been acknowledge.
+This is an algorithm lib, and I will try my best to implement all algorithm that i have been acknowledge.

 I mainly reference Boost.Graph lib